Academic Advisor - CLAS Academic Advising Center

 - Provide accessible, accurate, timely, and consistent academic advising to students pursuing majors and/or minors offered by the College of Liberal Arts and Sciences

-- Assist students with selection of appropriate major(s) and/or minor(s), and advise students regarding appropriate course selection including a blend of general education and program-specific requirement
+- Interpret curriculum and graduation requirements, assist students with selection of appropriate major(s) and/or minor(s), and advise students regarding appropriate course selection including a blend of general education and program-specific requirements

 - Provide academic advising at the freshman, transfer, and international student advising and registration sessions

 - Serve as a liaison to specific academic and/or student support departments within and outside of CLAS to ensure consistent and accurate student advising